 I found a great color match to my overall face color in this concealer in M150 Buff Beige.
 As a result, the concealer was slightly darker than I’d prefer for under my eyes.
 I thought the coverage was medium.
 This also creased and cracked after a few hours, but less so than some of the other brands tested.
 I will continue using this concealer for touch-ups, blemishes, and other discoloration.

 Although not reviewed for this experiment, my holy grail drugstore concealer continues to be Maybelline Instant Age Rewind Eraser Dark Circles Treatment Concealer.
 The coverage, color and wear really works for my under eye area.
 I use the color Light.
 As I’ve previously mentioned in this post on Drugstore Beauty Must-Haves, the only drawback is the cushion applicator.
 After removing the applicator, I dispense the product onto my fingers and then apply the concealer to my face.
 I know it’s not intended to be used this way, but it works for me.

 Drugstore concealer formulas are so much improved from even a few years ago.
 I really like the larger applicators (for under-eye application) and the larger tubes.
 Unfortunately, none of the drugstore concealers had the super creamy application of Shape Tape.
 As a result, I saw more creasing and cracking since the formulas were drier and more matte.

 I loved the color of Makeup Revolution and I liked the coverage of L’Oreal and e.l.f.
 CoverGirl had less creasing than the others.
-Did I find a tape Tape dupe for under my eyes?
-Not quite but these formulas are good and I will definitely keep them on hand for touch-ups, blemishes, discoloration, and pigmentation.
+Did I find a drugstore product to replace Tarte Shape Tape Concealer for under my eyes?
+Not quite, but these formulas are good and I will definitely keep them on hand for touch-ups, blemishes, discoloration, and pigmentation.